castellanprime/AI-Examples/games/README.md

 ## Files

-- rec_othello.py Barebones two-player game with no computer and no AI
+- NoAIOthello.py Better two-player game with no AI

 ### Features